etemesijacktone/About-me/README.md

 👋 Hi there,

-I'm Jacktone Etemesi, a data analyst with a background in Actuarial Science.
+I'm Jacktone Etemesi, a Data Scientist with a background in Actuarial Science.
 I'm passionate about leveraging data science techniques to solve real-life problems and drive data-informed decision-making.

 ## Skills